Your 4 Step Guide to Processing a Disability Claim Letter

 Disability Insurance is a plan set in place to cater for those who may be rendered unable to work due to illnesses and injuries.
 If something happens to you and you end up being disabled for a period of time, you can claim a portion of the income you will lose as a result of being incapacitated.

-Disability insurance is commonly supplied by employees as part of a coverage plan, through Workers’ compensation, or purchased by individuals.
+Disability insurance is commonly supplied by employees as part of a coverage plan, through Workersโ compensation, or purchased by individuals.ย If you find that you are indeed eligible, then you can apply for your disability benefits.

 While this is not an exhaustive guide, here are the basic steps that you should follow to make a disability claim.